top of page

 My go to snacks for toddlers and kids

-I usually recommended snacks or mid meals from around 12 months of age.
-This is because after the first year of life, a toddlers growth starts to slow down and their appetite can decrease.
-A toddlers intake will vary day to day and meal to meal so consistency and routine is key for tinny tummies and small appetites.
-Three meals and two snacks per day are enough for most healthy toddlers.
+As a general guide, three meals and two planned snacks per day are enough for most healthy toddlers.
 As children grow beyond toddlerhood snacks continue to help children manage their hunger between meals and meet their nutrition requirements.
-There are a number of key points to remember with snacks:
+There are several key points to remember with kids' snacks:

-1. Have regular routine snack times as much as possible; for example morning tea and afternoon tea
+1. Have routine snack times as much as possible; for example, morning tea and afternoon tea are spaced between and away from main meals.

-3. Parent choses what and when snacks are served; snacks ideally are best served sitting and with no distractions
+3. As the parent you choose what and when snacks are served; snacks ideally are best served sitting and with no distractions

-4. Meals and 'snacks' can have the same foods.
+4. Meals and 'snacks' can have the same foods, and include whole foods, not all snacks need to come from a packet.

 5. Avoid highly processed snacks as much as possible